Superformula/node-backend-test/README.md

 Will install DynamoDB Local

-After installing package dependencies and DynamoDB, the backend API service can be run on a local environment by running `yarn start`.
+After installing package dependencies and DynamoDB, the backend API service can be run on a local environment by running `yarn start-api`.
 This command uses [serverless](https://serverless.com), [serverless.yml](https://github.com/cbaron/node-backend-test/blob/master/serverless.yml), and the plugins referenced inside serverless.yml to emulate a local environment for developing against aws lambda methods.

 The lambda methods are implemented in Typescript - `yarn check-types` will run the typescript compiler.

+##### React client

+A [React](https://reactjs.org/) application currently resides in the `client` directory.
+To run it, run `yarn start-client`.
+The application can be accessed at `http://localhost:9000/`.

 #### RESTful API